Find the answers to the most frequently asked questions about Crater Lake National Park

 A:The nearest major city/airport is Medford, Oregon and is about 75 miles away.
 Portland is the next closest city/airport and is about 250 miles away.
 The drive from Portland will take about 5 hours.

-Q:What type of weather should I expect?
+Q:What type of weather should I expect at Crater Lake National Park?

 A:Crater Lake National Park has an average annual snowfall of over 530-inches.
 It generally begins to accumulate each year in October and doesn’t melt in most places until the following June.